luisp23/luisp23.github.io/index.md

 ### Undergraduate Research Intern - Georgia Tech Research Institute

 ### Sub-team lead for Active Safety for Autonomous and Semi-Autonomous Vehicles, Vertically Integrated Project (VIP)
-As Sub-Team Lead, tasked with managing fellow undergraduate students who are a part of the AutoRally sub-team for this VIP\
+As Sub-Team Lead, tasked with managing fellow undergraduate students who are a part of the AutoRally sub-team for this VIP<br/>
-As sub-team member, tasked with assisting the AutoRally research lab in maintaining the AutoRally platforms: high-speed, off- road autonomous robots used for advanced perception and control research
+As Sub-Team Member, tasked with assisting the AutoRally research lab in maintaining the AutoRally platforms: high-speed, off- road autonomous robots used for advanced perception and control research

 ### Private Tutoring/Mentoring
+Worked closely with rising 5 th grade student over the summer in teaching Java programming; guidance in developing student’s application for Technology Fair competition guidance and mentorship in designing, building and flying custom drone; taught basic electronics and soldering skills; taught basic Arduino microcontroller electronics and programming

 ### CNC Programmer/IT Specialist
+Advised and implemented infrastructure upgrades for existing network, technology and workshop machines.
+Developed new cabinet production methods using available infrastructure; led to faster and more cost-effective project production; Custom designed CNC machining – custom shapes, engraved text, patterns, etc.
+Developed, designed and launched company website; hosting and domain service management ; bolstered company’s online presence through social media and other online services

 ### Networking Specialist
+Computer hardware/software troubleshooting, maintenance and repair; Physical/logical network troubleshooting,maintenance, design and implementation

 ### Robotics Research Apprentice
+Worked as high-school apprentice with the AutoRally research lab in maintaining and developing the AutoRally platform Work included assisting in development of Odometry and steering software control, robot hardware and electronics maintenance, test-site data collection, and creating project Operating Procedures documentation.